 Natural language interactions with data systems are characterized by ambiguities, as indicated by studies of real-world text-to-SQL systems, which find that a large share of queries is ambiguous \cite{wangKnowWhatDont2023}.
 These ambiguities are amplified in open-domain tabular analysis.
 In this setting, users state an \textit{insight need} in natural language that requires retrieving, transforming, and executing analysis over tabular data.
 Unlike text-to-SQL over fixed databases \cite{yuSpiderLargeScaleHumanLabeled2018, NEURIPS2023_83fc8fab}, this setting provides minimal contextual scaffolding, requiring that the query specifies the analytical procedure and the data to which it is applied, so that a system can identify and analyze the relevant data to satisfy the insight need.

 If users had a perfect understanding of the underlying data and analysis, they could provide \textit{a \underline{platonic query} which cannot be interpreted in any other way than mapping to the necessary and sufficient set of relevant data items and a fully parameterized analytical methodology appropriate to address the query intent.} In practice, such perfect specification is unrealistic.
 Users express intent naturally, often leaving details implicit.
-The prevailing response is to treat this ambiguity as a technical deficiency, focusing on post-hoc detection, classification and resolution to uncover a single, latent user intent \cite{yuSpiderLargeScaleHumanLabeled2018, NEURIPS2024_a4c942a8, wangKnowWhatDont2023, gommMetadataMattersDense2025, dingAmbiSQLInteractiveAmbiguity2025, saparinaDisambiguateFirstParse2025}, instead of conceptualizing why and how users (under)specify their queries.
+Indeed, Belkin's Anomalous States of Knowledge hypothesis~\cite{belkin_anomalous_1980} established that users inherently cannot specify precisely what they need, because the very information need stems from their incomplete knowledge.
+Yet the prevailing response in tabular data analysis is to treat this ambiguity as a technical deficiency, focusing on post-hoc detection, classification and resolution to uncover a single, latent user intent \cite{yuSpiderLargeScaleHumanLabeled2018, NEURIPS2024_a4c942a8, wangKnowWhatDont2023, gommMetadataMattersDense2025, dingAmbiSQLInteractiveAmbiguity2025, saparinaDisambiguateFirstParse2025}, instead of conceptualizing why and how users (under)specify their queries.